HDennis05/ALevel-Project/README.md

 ## Mark for project: 100%
 ## Final grade for subject: A*

-Project brief was to create an app in python to sell a product.
+Project brief was to create an app to sell a product.
 My application allowed for the buying and selling of video games.
+The project contained discussion, investigation, design, prototyping, refinement of design, implementation, testing and evaluation stages.

+Over the year of this project I created thorough documentation on the design and creation of the application which is over 50 Pages long.
+Including concept art, diagrams, final...

+The application contains a 3 views:
+- Customers: Can create an account to browse, buy and rate games.
+Can edit their own details and add a card to their account.
+After a purchase, the customer will
+  recieve a receipt to their email.
+- Staff: Can view sales analytics for games, genres and developers.
+They can also view and edit accounts and view all orders on the application.
+- Admin: Can also view staff menu with additional features of publishing a new game for sale, and functionality to email all customers for newsletters or sale announcements.

+Project uses a database created with DB Browser to hold information about users, admins and game statistics for the application.
+All passwords nd card information in the system are encrypted.
+ER diagrams for this database can be found in the documentation.

+Used Batch files to install the neccessary extrernal modules on first opening.

+Designed a GUI with Figma and created it using python library TKInterface.
+Screen shots of my Interface can be found in the documentation.